mengwangoxf/mengwangoxf.github.io/index.md

 ## News

+Dec, 2019
+: I am a co-chair for the Ninth International Workshop on Bidirectional Transformations ([BX 2020](http://bx-community.wikidot.com/bx2020:home)).
+Deadline for papers is 4 May 2020.

 Nov, 2019
 : Three PhD students (Samantha Frohlich, Minh Nguyen, and Anton Antich) are starting in early 2020.
 Welcome!